 The Department of Health and Senior Services uses an online training application, publishing, and attendance management system for the approval and tracking of child care clock hour training.
-No trainer or training organization is exempt from the approval process, as the process includes the reporting of training completion data.
 The online training approval process is accessed through the Missouri Workshop Calendar.

 Information about clock hour training requirements for child care providers can be found on the Training page.